tanaynistala/geo-guide/_country-guides/LVA.md

 ## Main Roads (_Autocela_)

-These routes are usually signposted with the letter A and up to two digits in white text on a red background: **{
+These routes are usually signposted with the letter A and up to two digits in white text on a red background: <RoadNumber num="A12" bg="red" />.
-<span style={{padding: '0.25rem', color: 'white', backgroundColor: 'red', borderRadius: '0.25rem'}}>A##</span>
-}**.
 A1-A3 and A6-A10 are radial roads out of Riga, arranged clockwise, while A4 and A5 form a partial ring route around Riga.
 A11 is the coastal route south of Liepāja, A12 branches off to the east from Jēkabpils, and A13-A15 form connector roads between and around Daugavpils and Rēzekne.

 ## First-Class Roads

-These routes are usually signposted with the letter P and up to three digits in white text on a blue background: **{
+These routes are usually signposted with the letter P and up to three digits in white text on a blue background: <RoadNumber num="P123" bg="dodgerblue" />.
-<span style={{padding: '0.25rem', color: 'white', backgroundColor: 'dodgerblue', borderRadius: '0.25rem'}}>P###</span>
-}**.
 These roads are not very well-ordered but are loosely clustered and seem to increase in number going clockwise around Riga, although there are exceptions.

 ---